CogStack/working_with_cogstack/README.md

 It contains:
 1)  Easy to follow templates and instructions to interact and search CogStack.
-2)  Recommended workflow to create, train, and run, MedCAT models.
+2)  Recommended workflows to create, train, and run, MedCAT models.

 For further discussions or questions.
 Please join our official [CogStack/MedCAT forum!](https://discourse.cogstack.org/)